The first protagonist of the Titanic was a survivor of the tragedy and a target of the Nazis

 In 1912, Gibson went with his mother aboard the RMS Titanic in Cherbourg, to return to New York after a European vacation.
 The actress and her mother were among the lucky ones who managed to escape the sinking and return to the mainland safe and sound.
 According to her testimony, Gibson was strolling the deck after an evening of playing cards when the ocean liner hit the iceberg that sealed her fate.
 Faced with the situation, she made a quick decision: not to return to her cabin and go directly to a lifeboat.

 In fact, He was one of the first people to escape from the Titanic., boarding the first boat that departed from the transatlantic and that, tragically as it is known, only carried 19 people, despite having room for 65.
-She was one of the great privileged, a high-class woman, movie star and renowned model magazine, who was also lucky enough to be near the lifeboats when the ship began to sink.
-In later statements, Gibson said he would never forget the screams of terror from passengers falling into the sea or searching for their loved ones..
+She was one of the great privileged, a high-class woman, movie star and renowned model magazine, who was also lucky enough to be close to the lifeboats when the ship began to sink.
+In later statements, Gibson said he would never forget the terrified screams of passengers falling into the sea or searching for their loved ones..

 Gibson was rescued by the RMS Carpathia, a transatlantic ship that changed course to respond to the distress call of the Titanic and managed to rescue more than 700 passengers.
 The Carpathia arrived in New York on April 18 with the survivors.
 Gibson’s mother also managed to escape the tragedy and both were able to return to their lives, but the experience they had just lived would mark them forever.